 I got my Iran Visa and within two days I had crossed the border into Iran at Bazargan for the next adventure.

 Good luck my friends!!
 It’s worth it for the visa!!
+I used all 30 days of my visa as I gathered I might never return there.
 Safe travels.